Amgelo563/mc-discord-updater/README.md

 ---

+## 🏃‍♂️ Setting the Bot up

+This bot uses Discord.js v13, so **Node.js 16.6.0 or newer** is required.

+1. Change `exampleconfig.json` according to your needs.
+2. Rename `exampleconfig.json` to `config.json`.
+3. On a command prompt opened on the bot's working folder, use `npm i` to install the dependencies.
+4. On the same command prompt use `node .`
+5. Enjoy!

+---

 ## 💻 Development

 The bot uses the [Minetools API](https://api.minetools.eu/) to get server data, but it could technically be adapted to any kind of online API or direct connection to the server.
 If you have a better example, feel free to let me know or leave a PR.